Southport and St Anne's lifeboats disaster

-The Southport and St Anne's lifeboats disaster occurred on the evening of 9 December 1886 when 27 lifeboat men lost their lives trying to save the crew of the German barque Mexico.
+The Southport and St Anne's lifeboats disaster occurred on the evening of 9 December 1886, when 27 lifeboat men lost their lives trying to save the crew of the German barque Mexico.

-14 of the 16 crew members aboard the Southport Lifeboat Eliza Fernley drowned along with all 13 of the St Anne's Lifeboat Laura Janet.
-The 12 crew of the Mexico were eventually rescued by the Lytham Lifeboat Charles Biggs.
+14 of the 16 crew members aboard the Southport lifeboat Eliza Fernley drowned, along with all 13 of the St Annes lifeboat Laura Janet.
+The 12 crew of the Mexico were rescued by the Lytham lifeboat Charles Biggs.
+(Note: Sources use the term "veer down", meaning to drop the anchor, then let the boat swing around and drift, or be manoeuvred, controllably towards the target.)